pySRURGS/pySRURGS/paper/paper.md

 actually outperform random search on the symbolic regression problem and the creation of ``pySRURGS`` addresses this need.

-``pySRURGS`` is a python code for symbolic regression by uniform random global search.
 We use a novel methodology for the enumeration of full binary trees [@Tychonievich:2013] and extend it for the symbolic regression problem.
 ``pySRURGS`` is a command line script, allowing the user to specify the nature and size of the search space and the number of equations that will be